LiberTEM/LiberTEM/docs/source/why_python.rst

 -----------------------------------

 ``numpy`` releases the GIL, so multiple threads can work at the same time.
-Even if this were not the case, we could  still use the multiprocessing workers of ``dask.distributed`` and scale to multiple cores.
+Even if this were not the case, we can still use the multiprocessing workers of ``dask.distributed`` and scale to multiple cores.